-Students submit a completed research project proposal.
-The proposal describes the rationale and methodology for the proposed research project; this document should include a review of the relevant literature and proposed methodology, and it is to be developed in consultation with the student's research advisor and other faculty, as appropriate for training goals.
-Students submit the research project proposal and the Project Approval form with both the Primary and Secondary Advisors signatures to the Academic Support Coordinator by May 1 of the first year of study.
+Students should submit a completed research project proposal.
+The proposal will describe the rationale and methodology for the proposed research project; this document should include a review of the relevant literature and proposed methodology, and it is to be developed in consultation with the student's research advisor and other faculty, as appropriate for training goals.
+Students must submit the research project proposal and the Project Approval form with both the Primary and Secondary Advisors signatures to the Academic Support Coordinator by May 1 of the first year of study.

 During the second year of the program, the overarching goal is to complete the manuscript milestone.
-This usually includes the completion of the project proposed in year 1, including the analysis and interpretation of the data and preparation of this written report for peer review.
+This usually includes the completion of the of the project proposed in year 1, including the analysis and interpretation of the data and preparation of this written report for peer review.
 Students also continue to engage in supervised research projects within and outside the mentor's laboratory, with specific projects and rotations identified in consultation with their primary advisor.
 At the end of year two, students submit a manuscript documenting their completed project.
+We expect PhD students to consult with mentors regarding the development of this report.
 Additional manuscripts related to their work on ongoing projects in the advisor's or other related laboratories, independent research projects, and systematic reviews should also be emerging as part of the development of an overall portfolio of scientific publications.
 Development of an early portfolio of publications supports success with student grant submissions, and an ongoing track record of successful dissemination of data in the peer reviewed literature will support career development in later years when competing for post-doctoral fellowships and/or initial faculty appointments.